ankomah1z/ankomah1z/README.md

 - 👋 Hi, I’m @ankomah1z
-- 👀 I’m interested in ..programming's
+- 👀 I’m interested in ..programming
 - 🌱 I’m currently learning ...C
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...on WhatsApp 0206805313